 SQL LANGUAGE Syntax

-The basic syntax of the LANGUAGE in SQL Server is as shown below:
+The basic syntax of the SQL Server SET LANGUAGE is as shown below:

 SET LANGUAGE Language_Name -- For example, SET LANGUAGE French;